Rayhane-mamah/Efficient-VDVAE/README.md

 Since training commands will save the hparams of the defined run in the `.cfg` file.
 If trying to restart a pre-existing run (by re-using its name in `hparams.cfg`), we provide a convenience script for resetting saved runs:

 ```
-cd torch  # or cd jax
+cd efficient_vdvae_torch  # or cd efficient_vdvae_jax
 sh reset.sh <run.name>  # <run.name> is the first field in hparams.cfg
 ```

-### Notes:
+### Note:

 - To make things easier for new users, we provide example `hparams.cfg` files that can be used under the [egs](https://github.com/Rayhane-mamah/Efficient-VDVAE/tree/main/egs) folder.
 Detailed description of the role of each parameter is also inside [hparams.cfg](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/jax/hparams.cfg).
-- **Do not run any of the python scripts from the `Efficient-VDVAE` folder as python will confuse jax and torch libraries with the folder names!**

 ## Monitoring the training process

 While writing this codebase, we put extra emphasis on verbosity and logging.
 Aside from the printed logs on terminal (during training), you can monitor the training progress and keep track of useful metrics using [Tensorboard](https://www.tensorflow.org/tensorboard):

 ```
-# While outside torch or jax
+# While outside efficient_vdvae_torch or efficient_vdvae_jax
 tensorboard --logdir . --port <port_id> --reload_multifile=True
 ```